Total PROM Visits

 That weekend, my three boys and I spent as much time together as possible, scooping up and in absolutely every moment of every day, feeling strongly that scary news was on the horizon.

-September 25th, while at Grayson's karate class, my cell phone rang.
+September 25th, at the age of 32, while at my eldest's karate class, my cell phone rang.
 Seeing that it was my physician I ran out to answer it... knowing that if they were calling me at near closing and were STILL going to be issuing me some news, it couldn't be good.

 Sure enough, the secretary muttered 'Can you be here in 30 minutes?'